Despite another failed marijuana reform bill, this political consultant is on a mission to 'free the weed' in Iowa - Little Village

 “I don’t see change coming from a big, sweeping bill,” Brad Knott told Little Village the week before House Democrats unveiled their bill.
 “Not with this governor, not with these Republicans in charge.”

 Knott has four decades of experience in Democratic politics at the state and national-level.
-He’s worked for Sen. Tom Harkin and Gov. Tom Vilsack, and served in the Clinton administration.
+He’s worked for Sen. Tom Harkin, with Tom Vilsack, and served in the Clinton administration.
 Last year, after selling his political consulting businesses, he started the nonprofit Campaign for Sensible Cannabis Laws (CSC) to advocate for change in Iowa.

 CSC is focused on getting legislators of both parties to engage in a serious debate about the state’s laws.
 The group’s preference is apparent in its website’s url, FreeTheWeedIowa.org, but its current focus is just on getting a debate at the state capitol.